What Nano Coatings Can and Can’t Do on PCB Assemblies

 7) Where nano coatings should be treated carefully

-• the design needs stronger dielectric barrier thickness
+• The design needs stronger dielectric barrier thickness

-• the environment is harsh and long-term barrier performance is critical
+• The environment is harsh and long-term barrier performance is critical

-• the PCB must tolerate significant handling or mechanical abuse
+• The PCB must tolerate significant handling or mechanical abuse

-• the assembly has sharp boundaries where uncontrolled spread creates risk
+• The assembly has sharp boundaries where uncontrolled spread creates risk

-• the protection strategy assumes the coating itself provides substantial insulation depth
+• The protection strategy assumes the coating itself provides substantial insulation depth

-• conductive particle isolation is a major requirement and a real physical barrier is needed
+• Conductive particle isolation is a major requirement and a real physical barrier is needed

 In these cases, nano coating alone may leave the design under-protected.